deckhouse/deckhouse/ee/modules/110-istio/docs/USAGE.md

   name: productpage
   namespace: bookinfo
   annotations:
+    # Nginx proxies traffic to the ClusterIP instead of pods' own IPs.
+    nginx.ingress.kubernetes.io/service-upstream: "true"
-    nginx.ingress.kubernetes.io/service-upstream: "true" # Nginx proxies traffic to the ClusterIP instead of pods' own IPs. nginx.ingress.kubernetes.io/upstream-vhost: productpage.bookinfo.svc # In Istio, all routing is carried out based on the `Host:` headers.
-Instead of letting Istio know about the `productpage.example.com` external domain, we use the internal domain of which Istio is aware.
+    # In Istio, all routing is carried out based on the `Host:` headers.
+    # Instead of letting Istio know about the `productpage.example.com` external domain,
+    # we use the internal domain of which Istio is aware.
+    nginx.ingress.kubernetes.io/upstream-vhost: productpage.bookinfo.svc
 spec:
   rules:
     - host: productpage.example.com